manuelmazzuola/manuelmazzuola.github.io/_posts/2021-03-28-deploy-helm-chart-go.md

 - [Locate and load the chart](#locate-and-load-the-chart)
 - [Install the chart](#install-the-chart)
 - [Conclusions](#conclusions)

-# Introduction
-The goal is to write a simple application that fetches a Helm Chart from a remote Helm repository and installs it on a Kubernetes Cluster.
-The application takes the Chart identifier to deploy and the target K8S' credentials from an external source, that is the body of a POST API request or a secrets storage system.

 # What is Helm
 The basic idea of [Helm](https://helm.sh/) is to facilitate the deployment and manage complex